eeemeric/MonkeyBoxGamblingExperiment/README.md

 # Monkey Box Gambling Experiment
-A behavioral neuroscience research project designed to study decision-making and gambling behavior in freely moving non-human primates.
+A behavioral neuroscience research project designed to study decision-making under uncertainty and gambling behavior in freely moving non-human primates.

 ## Project Overview
-This is a computerized behavioral experiment that presents gambling choices to test subjects, measuring their decision-making patterns, risk preferences, and learning behaviors.
+This is a computerized behavioral experiment that presents gambling choices to test subjects, measuring their decision-making patterns and risk attitude.

 ### Experimental Design
 #### Trial Types: